komolion/komolionfund.org/_projects/combating_fgm.md

 one every other year.

 ### 2019 Alternative Rite of Passage Ceremony
-In 2019, we held our third alternative rite of passage ceremony in Komolion, with attendance from 47 girls and 33 boys, as well as key members of the community and government officials.
-This ceremony allows the community to continue their cultural tradition of a rite of passage for girls while rejecting the practice of female genital mutilation.
+A third ceremony was held in 2019, with attendance from 47 girls and 33 boys, as well as key members of the community and government officials.
 We plan to continue these ceremonies every other year to encourage girls to be focused, determined, dedicated, and courageous in their pursuit of education and a better life.